How do I use the Accessibility Checker in the Rich Content Editor as an instructor?

 In the Rich Content Editor, click the Accessibility Checker icon.

 When an issue is detected, the Rich Content Editor highlights the affected area .
 The sidebar displays the accessibility attribute and an explanation of the error .
 To learn more about the accessibility attribute, click the Information icon .

 View Additional Issues

 If the Rich Content Editor contains more than one issue , you can view all issues by clicking the Previous or Next buttons .

 To correct an issue, complete the task as noted in the sidebar .
-For instance, if the issue requires a caption be added to a table, the sidebar displays a text field for you to enter a caption.
+For instance, if the issue requires that alt text be added to an image, the sidebar displays a text field for you to enter alt text.

-When you are finished with your changes, click the Apply Fix button .
+When you are finished with your changes, click the Apply button .